erickbytes/divbull/divbull.com/content/blog/2026-Investing-Observations.md

 **Small Caps and Value Stocks Are Back**

 The IWM and Russell 2000 index have outperformed year to date.
 Small Caps are working.
 I bought VBR and IJS ETFs, both of which are up 9% year to date.
 Both are "small-cap value" ETFs where you buy a subset of value stocks in the S&P 600.
 Similar to international stocks, small caps are catching a bid so far in 2026.
 My value stocks like Coca-Cola and FEMSA are steadily appreciating.
+One fund that has also performed well for me is SCHC, Schwab's "small-cap international" fund.
 In a significant upset, small caps and value stocks have outperformed the S&P this year.
+Will this outperformance continue?

 **REITs Are Rockin'**